 Our collection of characters that make up Crockett Island are some of the usual Flanagan cast plus a few newcomers.
 Chief among these is Riley Finn (Zach Gilford) who has returned to the island after serving 4 years imprisoned for killing a young woman in a drunken car accident.
 Having lost his faith and struggling to reintegrate in a predominantly Christian small community, he provides a mumbled and muted presence of broken pride around which events can slowly escalate.

 All is not gospel on Crockett Island.
 Despite the unifying words of Father Hill (Hamish Linklater), some people will take more convincing to hear the good word, especially when there is the divisive judgement from mother of all busy bodies, Bev Keane (Samantha Sloyan) to contend with.

 As proven by Flanagan’s other work, where Midnight Mass shines brightly is excellent character focus.
 The actors all lean in to their roles superbly.
 Riley’s lowered gaze skilfully skids away from being monotone, because his shrunken humility makes perfect sense with the guilt he is dealing with.
-His long standing attraction to pregnant but single, Erin (a returning role for Kate Seigel) gives both actors plenty to work with.
+His long standing attraction to pregnant but single, Erin (a returning role for Kate Seigel, Hypnotic) gives both actors plenty to work with.